FrostDigital/fruster-template-service-js/README.md

 * Use tabs instead of spaces for indentation.
 * Comment using `jsdoc` standard.
 * Use `fruster-log` for logging - do not use `console.log`.
-* Name files that exports a class with capital camel case, such as `FooHandler.js`.
+* Name files that exports a class with capital camel case, such as `FooHandler.ts`.
-* Name other files that does not export a class with kebab case, such as `fruster-template-service.js`.
+* Name other files that does not export a class with kebab case, such as `fruster-template-service.ts`.